This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-If you’ve ever tasted raw, local honey you’ll be amazed at the complexity of its flavour.
-It’s nothing like the stuff that comes out of squeezy bears and depending on what the honeybees were foraging on, the honey can taste naturally of flowers and herbs.
+If you’ve ever tasted raw, local honey you’ll be amazed at the complexity of its flavor.
+It’s nothing like the stuff that comes out of squeezy bears.
+Depending on what the honeybees were foraging on, the honey can even taste naturally of flowers and herbs.
 That’s right, if honey bees are collecting nectar and pollen from lavender or wildflowers then the honey can taste like it too.

-You can create your own even more powerful versions of ‘flower honey’ by infusing honey with your own delicious additions.
-Imagine vanilla & cinnamon honey dribbled onto porridge, lavender honey on greek yoghurt, or chili honey on goats cheese canapés.
+You can create your own even more powerful versions of ‘flower honey’ by infusing honey with your own herbs and spices.
+Imagine vanilla & cinnamon honey dribbled onto porridge, lavender honey on greek yogurt, or chili honey on goats cheese canapés.
 Delish!